Knowledge graphSettings

 The trade-off is local, not global

 The choice is made per operation, per data path, or per user flow.
-One part of the system may insist on fresh reads while another can survive on stale data.
+Inside one service, some data may insist on fresh reads while other data is content to answer from stale replicas.

 3